fastmcp-me/dotnet-test-assignment/WeatherMcpServer/README.md

 ## Testing the MCP Server

-Once configured, you can ask Copilot Chat for a weather, for example, `What is the current weather in London?`.
+Once configured, you can ask Copilot Chat for a weather, for example, `What is the current weather in London? #get_current_weather`.
 It should prompt you to use the `GetCurrentWeather` tool on the `WeatherMcpServer` MCP server and show you the results.

 ## More information